 Welcome!
-I am an incoming Assistant Professor at the Hobby School of Public Affairs (University of Houston) and I hold a PhD in Political Science and MA in Statistics from Rice University.
-I also hold an MA in American Studies (with a focus on African American History and Culture) from Doshisha University.
+I am an Assistant Professor in the Hobby School of Public Affairs at the University of Houston.
+I completed my PhD in Political Science and MA in Statistics at Rice University.
+I also hold an MA in American Studies, with a focus on African American History and Culture, from Doshisha University.
+In 2022-2023, I was Guarini Dean’s Fellow in the Politics of Race and Ethnicity at Dartmouth College.

-In 2022-2023, I serve as a Guarini Dean’s Fellow in the Politics of Race and Ethnicity at Dartmouth College.
-My research focuses on electoral systems, race and ethnic politics, and political methodology.
-More specifically, I develop and apply new quantitative methods to study the effects of electoral engineering on minority representation in racially and ethnically diverse democracies.
+My research focuses on electoral systems, race and representation, and political methodology.
+I develop and apply new methods to study the effects of electoral system designs on minority representation in democratic nations.
 My dissertation titled Political Methodologies for Electoral Engineering and Minority Representation received the John W. Gardner Award for the Best Dissertation in Social Sciences.

 Email: atsusaka@uh.edu